Almiinh/flashcard_webapp/TFSD7.md

 ### 4. Create a multi-container Docker application with Docker Compose to deploy your Web application locally (back + front) and list the steps I need to follow to run this.
 The ports should be configurable as environment variables.

+We skipped this step due to lack of time